tomgenoni/token-dist/README.md

 ## Future enhancements

 1. Currently the entire repository is published in directory but ideally only the `dist` directory, the `CHANGELOG.md` and `package.json` would exist in the `node_modules` folder.
-2. When a new version is published, a GitHub Action can be triggered that automatically opens PRs with the updated package to any consuming applications.
+2. When changes have been merged into `main`, a GitHub Action can be triggered that automatically opens a separate PR containing all the changes.
+This means multiple changes can be batched together.
+This is a [good description](https://davistobias.com/articles/adding-changeset/) of one such process.
 3. Establish a detailed step-by-step guide to avoid ambiguity, how to recover from mistakes, etc.